BriWak/Hassio-Addons/README.md

 HOME ASSISTANT CONFIGURATION

-Add the following inside your Home Assistant configuration.yaml to use it :
+Download all files and place in your local Addon directory.
+Install it in Home Assistant using the add-on store in the Hass.io menu and then add the following inside your Home Assistant configuration.yaml to use it :

 For a Sensor to detect the state of the Sky box (Replace both of the YOUR_SKY_BOX_IP entries with the IP address of your sky box and don't set scan_interval below 300 or it can cause your sky box to freeze up):